databendlabs/databend/docs/doc/90-contributing/08-how-to-write-scalar-functions.md

 ### `length` function

 The length function takes a `String` parameter and returns a `Number`.
-It is named `length`, with **no domain restrictions** since any string has a length.
+It is named as `length`, with **no domain restrictions** since each string should have a length.
 The last argument is a closure function that serves as the implementation of `length`.

 ```rust
 registry.register_1_arg::<StringType, NumberType<u64>, _, _>(